 I have a UK mains surface mount back box, I need to come up with a smoked perspex front panel; unless someone has a better idea.
 I now have better buttons and an ESP + uncommitted relay (NOT Sonoff, as the Sonoff relay is commoned with the power lines) to actually control the heating – the prototype is boxed and running with indicators.

 Here for reference is the updated flow, using a relay ESP board called heating_relay…. the stat board you see above is called “stat3” in the flow.
 I’m now using a pair of my Node-Red Timeout nodes, delay nodes, Injects for testing and setup, Node-Red Dashboard and of course MQTT, function nodes and file nodes for storage,

 This is what the original (now defunct) stat looked like in Chrome on a PC (frameless).
 Full 7-day control with hourly intervals, AWAY and frost settings.
 There were some bugs in this version to do with reset in the event of problems – hence the move to the ILI9341 displays.

-As mentioned elsewhere I don’t distribute my ICONS as I’m not entirely sure what the licencing is on them – however, s reader has sent this excellent link to what looks like a marvellous open source icon library.
+As mentioned elsewhere I don’t distribute my ICONS as I’m not entirely sure what the licencing is on them – however, a kind reader has sent this excellent link to what looks like a marvellous open source icon library.
 All icons used in the little display board are included in ESP-GO firmware so we’re only talking about any icons I’ve used in Node-Red Dashboard – but hey, you can never have too many icons.